Biden’s role in Israel-Hamas ceasefire deal overshadowed by nemesis Trump

 One Biden official told reporters that Witkoff had played a “very important role”, and his partnership with Biden negotiator Brett McGurk had proved “quite effective”, according to a recording of an off-record briefing posted on X by independent journalist, Ken Klippenstein

-Netanyahu and Witkoff’s office did not immediately respond to Al Jazeera’s requests for comment.
+Netanyahu and Witkoff’s offices did not immediately respond to Al Jazeera’s requests for comment.

 ‘Some goodwill to the Trump team’